 Business Email Compromise phishing, or BEC, targets lower-level employees who by pretending to be a member of the executive team and requesting money transfers or sensitive information.
 Most people don’t want to question the higher-ups, so they oblige.
 Then, Surprise!
 The request didn’t come from a superior at all, but rather a very sneaky phisher.
-Read more about BEC: 3 Essential Things You Need to Know About a BEC Attack.
+Read more about BEC Attacks in our eBook.

 Many people are responding to dozens of emails per day, so when they receive an “urgent request” (whether it’s from a vendor, an account, or even UPS) it takes them by surprise and they tend to click on the link without thinking.
 Read more about urgent notifications: 4 Tips for How to Identify Phishing Emails.